mezlered/django-hasker/README.md

 # Hasker
-Q/A site, analogue of stackoverflow.com
+Q/A site, that partially implements of stackoverflow.com

 ### Requirements
 - Python (3.6+)